ysyk2021/train-your-brain-for-focus-exercises-and-techniques-for-improving-your-concentration/src/chapter-11-2.md

-# Tips for Overcoming Common Challenges and Obstacles in the Process

 In this chapter, we'll explore some tips for overcoming common challenges and obstacles that can arise when trying to achieve long-term success through brain training for focus.
 These tips can help you stay on track and maintain your progress over time.